 Yellow Card: Offenses

-Under the F.A. rules there are numerous reasons a player should be shown a yellow card.
+Under the F.A. rules there are numerous reasons a player should be shown a yellow card in soccer.
 Please scroll down to ‘Cautionable Offenses’ at the official link here.
 If you do, you will see what I meant earlier when I said it can be a lot more complex than people think!

 Therefore, to make things as easy as possible, I have omitted some offenses and summarized the extensive list down to the most common offenses under different categories.